Zhichii/ShinLanguage/README.md

 # Description

+> This text is written in Chinese.
+However, "shén jīng" is translated as "crazy".
+> HXlang is a crazy language, with a crazy grammar, and a crazy design idea.

 This project is a simple programming language.
 Its grammar is totally different from any language.
 See [here](demo.x) for an example programme.